oorbeng/oorbeng.github.io/src/pages/about.md

 My name is Wilfred.

-I use Notion, I'm interested in programming and ML with Python, and I also enjoy reading books, listening to podcasts and watching movies (dying out).
+I use Obsidian for PKM, I'm interested in programming and ML with Python, and I also enjoy reading books, listening to podcasts and watching movies (fading away).
 I'm currently reading Medicine in school.

 <div>